AbhilashG97/WatermelonMochi/Semester 6/Computer Networks Lab/Lab Sheet 1/README.md

 | Working methodology | Decentralized                                                                                        | Centralized                                                                                             |
 | Advantage           | Eliminate the need to remember the IP address; instead, the domain name is used for the web address. | Reliable IP address configuration and reduced network administration                                    |

-1. Difference between ping and traceroute
+Difference between ping and traceroute

 The main difference between ```Ping```and ```Traceroute``` is that Ping is a quick and easy utility to tell if the specified server is reachable and how long will it take to send and receive data from the server whereas Traceroute finds the exact route taken to reach the server and time taken by each step (hop).

-1. Difference between arp and dns
+Difference between ```arp``` and DNS

 DNS (Domain Name System) server translates domain names to IP addresses so browsers can load Internet resources.
 The arp tool on the other hand lists all the ip address and MAC addresses.